• Skip to primary navigation

 Notes

-• Use high heat – You need to fry the oyster mushroom shreds on high heat otherwise the liquid they release will not evaporate.
-In that case, the mushrooms will be cooked rather than fried.
-They will turn out soft, but not crispy.
-In our experience, oyster mushrooms release less moisture than button mushrooms, but still, high heat is what you need in this recipe.
+• Use high heat – Fry the oyster mushroom shreds on high heat, so the mushrooms are really fried rather than cooked.
+In our experience, oyster mushrooms release less moisture than cremini or portobello mushrooms, but still, high heat is what you need in this recipe.

 Video